 - organized in a way that makes it easier to consume/look for what is needed

 The document was very simple, and broken down into different categories to help organize the information (e.g., Fitness, Meditation, etc).
 It was for everyone to contribute, consume and share.
-For each resources it was a name, very short description and a link.
+For each resource, there was a name, very short description and a link.

 As its reach quickly increased across a lot of networks, it particularly found its way around in education and therapists.
 The number of resources also quickly grew.
 It ultimately became a proof-of-concept that was taking off.